 Ideally, this simple test can be the middle 10 miles of a ride of about 15 to 20 miles, and on a loop or route you know.
 Don’t worry about the effect of traffic signs (obey them).
 If it looks like a windy day, try riding 5 miles out into the wind, and then 5 miles back to even out the effect.

 It is also very important that you are able to maintain a conversation, (sometimes referred to as the "talk test"), during this ride.
 Passing the talk test is the simplest way to insure you are staying aerobic, and riding below your anaerobic threshold.
-For the recreational rider, almost all of your endurance riding should be using your aerobic capacity.
+For both recreational and sport/fitness riders, most your endurance riding should be using your aerobic capacity.

 We all have limited amount of time we can spend at our “best” or fastest effort.
 Our aerobic pace is what we can maintain for a much longer period of time.
 A recreational endurance rider, needs to stay at an aerobic level of effort as much as possible.

 Over the next 10 weeks, you are going to be focused on improving your aerobic fitness and endurance.
 While you are going to see some improvement in your speed over time, your success in long events is going to be while you are riding in your aerobic range.

 Weekly Riding Goals: 4 Rides and your 10-mile pace test